-WPD plan to develop propositions for DSR services for specific customer groups, prioritised in regions and customer segments as the need arises.
-We will ensure all customers can participate in WPD's DSR schemes, with larger customers contracting via aggregators or directly depending on their wishes.
+WPD has developed propositions for DSR services for specific customer groups, prioritised in regions and customer segments as the need arises.
+All customers can now participate in WPD's DSR schemes, with larger customers contracting via aggregators or directly depending on their wishes.
 Domestic and community sectors will generally contract on a wholesale basis through suppliers or other intermediaries.
-Further trialling of DSR propositions will continue during ED1 through innovation funding mechanisms.